ltzmax/maxcogs/docs/Pokemon.md

 # Pokemon Help

-This is pokemon related stuff cog.<br/>- Can you guess Who's That Pokémon?<br/>- Fetch Pokémon cards based on Pokémon Trading Card Game (a.k.a Pokémon TCG).
+This is pokemon related stuff cog.<br/>- Can you guess Who's That Pokémon?<br/>- Fetch Pokémon cards based on Pokémon Trading Card Game (a.k.a Pokémon TCG)<br/>- Get information about a Pokémon.

 # whosthatpokemon (Hybrid Command)
  - Usage: `[p]whosthatpokemon [generation=None]`